enebular/docs/en/GetStarted/Introduction.md

 ## Signing up

-** Notice : You aren't able to sign in with old enebular v1 account, please re-sign to an enebular v2 account. **
+** Notice : enebular v1 accounts are no longer supported, please sign-up to an enebular v2 account. **

 Go to https://enebular.com/en and click `SIGN UP`.